Jonah Heim Player Props: Rangers vs. Royals

 Jonah Heim At The Plate

-- Heim has two doubles, two home runs and four walks while hitting .282.
+- Heim is batting .286 with two doubles, two home runs and five walks.

-- In 11 games played this season, he has homered in two of them.
+- He has homered in two of 12 games played this year, and in 4.3% of his plate appearances.

-- Heim has driven home a run in four games this season (36.4%), including more than one RBI in 27.3% of his games and producing three or more of his team's runs on one occasion..
+- Heim has driven home a run in four games this year (33.3%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.